erochest/slab-blog-posts/ctags/index.md

 I've saved the Mac installation for last, because it's the most complicated.
 You weren't expecting that, were you?

 Mac OS X comes with a program named `ctags`.
-Yay!

-It is not, in fact, Exuberant CTags, and it's far more limited.
-Boo!
+Unfortunately, it is not, in fact, Exuberant CTags, and it's far more limited.

 You can get the correct version of `ctags` using [Homebrew][homebrew]: